LathamAudio/WwiseTemplateBuilder/README.md

 4. Select WAV assets
 	- Press the 'Select Folder' button in the WwiseTemplateBuilder tool and select the folder of audio assets to import in to the template actor-mixer structure

-5. Set the `TEMPLATE` string
+5. Set the Find & Replace strings
+	- In the 'Find' field type the string that will be replaced in the template name
-	- In the 'Find & Replace `TEMPLATE` string' field type the string that will replace `TEMPLATE` in the template name
+	- In the 'Replace' field type the string that will replace the find string in the template name
-	- The application will automatically replace instances of `TEMPLATE` in the template names and paths with specified names, adapting them to your project structure.
+	- The application will automatically replace instances of find string in the template names and paths with the replace string, adapting them to your project structure.

 6. Preview template
 	- Pressing the 'Preview Template' button populates the preview pane below with a preview of how the template will look in Wwise
 	- This will show a preview of the actor-mixer structure will the new names and placement of audio assets in the structure

 7. Generate Template
 	- Pressing the 'Generate Template' button will create the new actor-mixer structure in the destination location that matches the original source structure.
-The string `TEMPLATE` will be replaces with the provided replacement string.
+The find string will be replaces with the provided replace string.
 The audio assets are imported into Wwise and placed into the matching actor-mixer structure locations.

 8. **Event Template**:
 	- Switch to the 'Events' tab to use event templates for that reference the actor-mixer templates
 	- Select the location of the source event template in Wwise and press 'Select Source'
 	- Select the location of the destination event template in Wwise and press 'Select Destination'
 	- Select the destination location of target actor-mixer in Wwise and press 'Select Actor-Mixer', this will set the destination actor-mixer as the target of the event actions instead of the original template to replace the defaults set
-	- Set the same `TEMPLATE` string to replace in the events and actions
+	- Set the same find & replace strings to replace in the events and actions
 	- Pressing 'Preview Template' with show a preview of the event template before generation
 	- Pressing 'Generate Template' will create the resulting event structure in Wwise, replacing any instance of the `TEMPLATE` string found, and re-targeting event actions to the destination template actor-mixer structure